Learning Physical Operators using Neural Operators: Discussion

 \paragraph{Weaknesses} Physics-informed machine learning requires a complete understanding of the underlying equations and domain expertise for operator splitting.
 Implementation demands explicit model configuration for non-linear operators and convolution setup with finite difference stencils for linear operators, increasing development effort and introducing approximation errors.
 Critically, no general splitting rule exists, and different splitting of the same problem yield vastly different performances \citep{McLachlanSplitting2002} (refer \cref{appendix:operator_splitting}).
 When systems possess multiple geometric properties preserved during evolution, different splittings preserve different properties, making it difficult to find one that preserves most.
-Our current scope is limited to rectangular grids, though extension to arbitrary geometries is theoretically possible using neural operators for irregular grids (e.g., implicit neural representations and graph neural operators \citep{Sitzmann2020siren,li2023geometryinformed}) and corresponding finite difference stencils \citep{LISZKA198083}.
 For complex multi-physics settings, structuring individual neural operators for each PDE operator may lead to heavily parameterised models with elevated computational and memory overheads.
 The ODE formulation incurs higher computational costs than autoregressive methods due to time integration.
 While we currently explore periodic boundary conditions, the method can be adapted to other boundary conditions by augmented padding schemes \citep{alguacil2021effectsboundaryconditionsfully,mccabe2025walruscrossdomainfoundationmodel}.